Our History

 But the first Trolley Festival proved so popular that Mayor Dianne Feinstein asked for it again the next year, then the next.
 Since several of Market Street Railway’s board members were closely involved with the Trolley Festivals anyway, the Chamber asked the group to assume its non-profit support role.

-Since then, Market Street Railway has grown to have more than 1000 members from San Francisco, the Bay Area, and throughout the world.
+Since then, Market Street Railway has grown to have more than 1000 members and donors from San Francisco, the Bay Area, and throughout the world.
 Our organization’s advocacy was key to turning the Trolley Festivals into a full-time historic streetcar line, named the F-Market, in 1995.
 Continued advocacy led to the F-line being extended along The Embarcadero and its many piers to reach Fisherman’s Wharf in March 2000.
 The line was then appropriately renamed the F-Market & Wharves line.

 restoration-volunteer-mint-yard